Sometimes the gifts that we’re born with might be unsettling in nature. Nobody knows this better than the Shadow Magic Sorcerer.

 Passing through walls, you’re able to get the jump on enemies or outmaneuver those that are trying to run.

-If you see that the Ancient Red Dragon is about to unleash its Fire Breath, this gives you the option of a quick getaway to avoid the damage altogether then rejoin the fight!
+If you see that the Ancient Red Dragon is about to unleash its Fire Breath, this gives you the option of a quick getaway to avoid the damage altogether and then rejoin the fight!

 Even by Sorcerer standards, the Shadow Magic Sorcerer is a strange one!